tmobile/magentaA11y/_checklist-native/table-row-button.md

   - To move screen reader focus to newly revealed content: Type_View_Focused
   - To NOT move focus, but announce new content: accessibilityLiveRegion
   - To hide controls: Important_For _Accessibility_NO
+- **Android Compose**
+  - `Modifier.focusTarget()` makes the component focusable
+  - `Modifier.focusOrder()` needs to be used in combination with FocusRequesters to define focus order
+  - `Modifier.onFocusEvent()`, `Modifier.onFocusChanged()` can be used to observe the changes to focus state
+  - `FocusRequester` allows to request focus to individual elements with in a group of merged descendant views
+  - *Example:* To customize the focus events behaviour
+      - step 1: define the focus requester prior. `val (first, second) = FocusRequester.createRefs()`
+      - step 2: update the modifier to set the order. `modifier = Modifier.focusOrder(first) { this.down = second }`
+      - focus order accepts following values: up, down, left, right, previous, next, start, end
+      - step 3: use `second.requestFocus()` to gain focus

+### Announcement examples

+TODO